KDAB/hotspot/README.md

 - your call stacks are too deep
   - by default, `perf record` only copies a part of the stack to the data file.
 This can lead to issues with very deep call stacks, which will be cut off at some point.
-This issue will break the top-down call trees in hotspot, as visualized in the Top-Down view or the Flame Graph.
+This issue will break the top-down call trees in Hotspot, as visualized in the Top-Down view or the Flame Graph.
 To fix this, you can try to increase the stack dump size, i.e.:

         perf record --call-graph dwarf,32768